BostonSymphOrch/HENRY-archives/README.md

 - Work document notes
 - Work document summary
 - Work document file location

-If the data in <workDocument_Name/> contains the text “Audio” AND there is data in
+If the data in \<workDocument_Name/> contains the text "Audio" AND there is data in
-<workDocument_FileLocation/> field, HENRY will display an audio icon on the search results
-and work details pages.
+\<workDocument_FileLocation/> field, HENRY will display an audio icon on the search results and work details pages.
 Clicking on the icon will open a new tab to access the audio where it is hosted at collections.bso.org website.

 ## System Requirements
-The Archive application runs using .NET Framework 4.
+The Archive application runs using .NET Framework 4.5.2.
 It is hosted using Internet Information Services (IIS) 7.5.
 The data is stored using Microsoft SQL Server 2008 R2.
 These are the suggested minimal hardware specifications for a consolidated server:
 “Consolidated” meaning the server is responsible for both web and back-end SQL duties in a